patrickmcnamara/patrickmcnamara.io/README.md

 # Patrick McNamara's Personal Website

+---

+Live version found at [patrickmcnamara.xyz](https://patrickmcnamara.xyz).
+Previosuly [patrickmcnamara.me](https://patrickmcnamara.me).

+---

-A personal website for Patrick McNamara, a computer science student living in Dublin, Ireland.
-Found at [patrickmcnamara.xyz](https://patrickmcnamara.xyz).
+A personal website for *Patrick McNamara* - a computer science student living in Dublin, Ireland.

-This website is proudly 100% UTF-8 plaintext.
-No images.
-Even the favicon is technically a plaintext file.
-Though this is unfortunately unsupported in most browsers.

-This website's code follows Google's style guides for [HTML/CSS](https://google.github.io/styleguide/htmlcssguide.html) and [JavaScript](https://google.github.io/styleguide/jsguide.html).
+It is 100% UTF-8 plaintext and will stay that way.
+I am trying to keep the website as small as possible as I want it to load as quickly as possible.
+You might think it's ugly, but I like it.

-This website is free.
+This is free.
 You can redistribute it and/or modify it as you wish under the terms of [the Unlicense](https://github.com/patrickmcnamara/patrickmcnamara.xyz/blob/master/LICENSE.txt).